You're Not Lost. You Just Haven't Found the Map.

 The people who found their way—Siddhartha, Marcus Aurelius, Thoreau—they didn't have better tactics.
 They had better understanding.
 They saw patterns others missed.
 They knew themselves deeply enough to choose direction.

 You're not broken.
-You just need to build a compass like they did.
+You just need the maps they left behind.

 "I have no right to call myself one who knows.
 I was one who seeks, and I still am, but I no longer seek in the stars and in books; I'm beginning to hear the teachings of my own blood."